Cara0608/alx-low_level_programming/0x0F-functions_pointers/README.md

+My first readme
-More funvtions and pointers on C
+More functions and pointers on C